stencil-community/stencil-postcss/readme.md

 npm install @stencil/postcss --save-dev
 ```

-Next, within the project's `stencil.config.js` file, import the plugin and add
+Next, within the project's `stencil.config.ts` file, import the plugin and add
 it to the `plugins` config.
 In the example below we're using the `autoprefixer` postcss plugin, so you'll also have to run:

 ```